Management of Failed Spinal Anesthesia

 -If the concern continues the operating theater, pharmacy, and anesthetic department records should be cross-checked to see whether other practitioners in the hospital have experienced any problems.

--Similarly, distributors should be able to check whether other hospitals, which have been supplied with material from the same batch, have reported difficulty.
+-Similarly, distributors should be able to check whether other hospitals, that have been supplied with material from the same batch, have reported difficulty.